Each bedroom has:

 – Television (Teacher rooms only)

-Shared bathroom and toilet facilities have been recently refurbished and well equipped.
+Shared bathroom and toilet facilities have been refurbished and well equipped.
 These are divided in male and female sections.

 The cafeteria features a large dining hall which is managed by Sodexo catering.
 It offers diverse and healthy meals with emphasis on fresh food especially vegetables, fruit and a salad bar.
 All meals are labelled and all food allergies are catered for.